Tuesday, August 20, 2019

 Richard Williams (1933-2019)

 As a teenager, I began admiring Williams and his animation genius when I discovered "The Thief and the Cobbler" while browsing the internet.
-It means much to him after many years of work he spent on that film before being dismissed.
+It means a lot to him after many years of work he spent on that film before being dismissed.

 Williams began his animation career by working on television commercials and produced his self-financed short film "The Little Island" in 1958, which earned him a BAFTA award.
 He then started animating title sequences for various movies.
 Two of these animations ended up in "The Pink Panther" movies by director Blake Edwards.